Gamal Abdel Nasser: Resignation and aftermath

 speech that the Six Day War was first called the "setback".
-The second sentence of his speech ran: "We cannot hide from ourselves the fact that we have met with a grave setback [naksa] in the last few days" – the "naksa" or "setback" for Egypt being the destruction of its armed forces, the loss of the entire Sinai Peninsula and the Gaza region, and the national humiliation and disgrace of losing a war to the vastly smaller Israeli Army.
+The second sentence of his speech ran: "We cannot hide from ourselves the fact that we have met with a grave setback [naksa] in the last few days"—the "naksa" or "setback" for Egypt being the destruction of its armed forces, the loss of the entire Sinai Peninsula and the Gaza region, and the national humiliation and disgrace of losing a war to the vastly smaller Israeli Army.

 Hundreds of thousands of sympathizers poured into the streets in mass demonstrations throughout Egypt and across the Arab world rejecting his resignation, chanting, "We are your soldiers, Gamal!"
 Nasser retracted his decision the next day.

 On 11 July, Nasser replaced Amer with Mohamed Fawzi as general commander, over the protestations of Amer's loyalists in the military, 600 of whom marched on army headquarters and demanded Amer's reinstatement.
 After Nasser sacked thirty of the loyalists in response, Amer and his allies devised a plan to topple him on 27 August.
 Nasser was tipped off about their activities and, after several invitations, he convinced Amer to meet him at his home on 24 August.
 Nasser confronted Amer about the coup plot, which he denied before being arrested by Mohieddin.
-Amer committed suicide on 14 September.
+Amer allegedly committed suicide (others claims state he was poisoned) on 14 September.
 Despite his souring relationship with Amer, Nasser spoke of losing "the person closest to [him]".
 Thereafter, Nasser began a process of depoliticizing the armed forces, arresting dozens of leading military and intelligence figures loyal to Amer.

 At the 29 August Arab League summit in Khartoum, Nasser's usual commanding position had receded as the attending heads of state expected Saudi King Faisal to lead.
-A ceasefire in the Yemen War was declared and the summit concluded with the Khartoum Resolution, which, according to Abd al Azim Ramadan, left only one option -a war with Israel.
+A ceasefire in the Yemen War was declared and the summit concluded with the Khartoum Resolution, which, according to Abd al Azim Ramadan, left only one option—a war with Israel.

 The Soviet Union soon resupplied the Egyptian military with about half of its former arsenals and broke diplomatic relations with Israel.
 Nasser cut relations with the US following the war, and, according to Aburish, his policy of "playing the superpowers against each other" ended.
 In November, Nasser accepted UN Resolution 242, which called for Israel's withdrawal from territories acquired in the war.
 His supporters claimed Nasser's move was meant to buy time to prepare for another confrontation with Israel, while his detractors believed his acceptance of the resolution signaled a waning interest in Palestinian independence.